-The goal of CDA is to standardize operational data in the life science industry, helping software applications, data products, and people to talk to each other with greater consistency and accuracy.
+The goal of CDA is to standardize operational data in the life science industry, helping software applications, data products, and people communicate with greater consistency and accuracy.
 By establishing standard industry names, data types, and definitions, CDA creates a common understanding within and between organizations that increases speed, efficiency, and quality.